{{ summaryState }}

 How to Use This Tool:

 2. Enter Aggregate income before reliefs.
-This amount drives the approved-donation 10% cap and the tax-impact comparison.
+This value controls the approved-donation 10% cap and the resident tax-impact comparison.

-3. Set the personal and family claims, including Disabled individual relief, Spouse / alimony claim, child counts, EPF, life insurance, medical, lifestyle, self education, and approved donations.
+3. Add the common claims first: Disabled individual relief, Spouse / alimony claim, child counts, EPF / approved scheme contributions, Life insurance / family takaful, medical, lifestyle, self education, and Approved donations with 10% cap.

-4. Open Advanced for parent medical care, support equipment, health screening, child disability care, sports lifestyle, breastfeeding equipment, childcare, SSPN, disabled spouse or child entries, PRS, insurance, SOCSO, EV or composting expenses, first-home interest, government gifts, and a manual verified relief adjustment.
+4. Open Advanced for less frequent or more evidence-sensitive entries such as parent medical care, support equipment, health screening, child disability diagnosis or intervention, sports lifestyle, breastfeeding equipment, childcare, SSPN, disabled spouse or child amounts, PRS, education and medical insurance, SOCSO, EV or composting expenses, first-home interest, government gifts, and a manual verified relief adjustment.

-6. Read Tax Bridge after reviewing the ledger.
-It shows aggregate income, donation deductions, allowed resident reliefs, chargeable income, estimated resident tax after reliefs, and estimated tax impact from reliefs.
+7. Read Tax Bridge last.
+It shows aggregate income, allowed donation deductions, allowed resident reliefs, Chargeable income, estimated resident tax after reliefs, and estimated tax impact from reliefs.

 Interpreting Results:

 Chargeable income handoff is the main figure.
-It equals aggregate income after allowed donation deductions and resident individual reliefs.
-Use it only with a Malaysia resident individual income tax calculation for the same assessment year.
+It is the income remaining after allowed donation deductions and allowed resident individual reliefs.
+Use it only with a Malaysia resident individual tax calculation for the same assessment year.

-• Allowed donation deductions includes government gifts and approved donations after the 10% aggregate-income cap where it applies.
+• Allowed donation deductions includes government, state, or local authority gifts and approved donation categories after the 10% aggregate-income cap where it applies.

 • Estimated tax impact from resident reliefs compares resident bracket tax before and after personal reliefs.
-It excludes rebates, zakat, PCB, penalties, and special cases.
+It excludes rebates, zakat, PCB, penalties, and filing-specific adjustments.

 • Reliefs and donations as share of income is a plausibility check.
-A very high share deserves a receipt-by-receipt review before filing.
+A high percentage should trigger a receipt-by-receipt review, not automatic confidence.

 Technical Details: